yqlbu/hikariai-web/web/content/blog/25-GitOps-101-Whats-It-All-About.md

 This post is originally published on [icloudnative.io](https://icloudnative.io/posts/what-is-gitops/) blog by 米开朗基杨

 If you think `GitOps` sounds a bit like `DevOps`, you would be right.
 GitOps is essentially an operational framework that uses DevOps best practices.
-In this scenario, we basically move all cloud operations to Git.
+In this scenario, we move all cloud operations to Git.

 `Git` is essentially a source code management (SCM) tool developed in 2005 to support software development projects.
 As Git is already a core part of application development, leveraging Git enforces DevOps best practices and provides access to a robust version control system.